mneygri56/Operation-Yeet-the-Pi/README.md

     - Do a Stress Analysis
     - Make sure there is room for wires
     - Make sure the Pi fits
+  + Make predictions about how much fuel should be in the rocket
 - Week Six: 12/2 - 12/6
   + Keep Coding:
     - Make Code to Log Acceleration